SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 1. Owner **OR** Collaborator: if you receive an error message, it tells you exactly what to do.

-After successfully complete a merge, move back to your own "handouts" project in RStudio to access your own worksheets.
+After you successfully complete a merge, move back to your own "handouts" project in RStudio to access your own worksheets.
 {:.notes}